ZeroLu/zerolu.github.io/docs/interaction.md

 [[picture]vague, unclear affordance : a ball | single affordance : a gu, a catrige]

 Signifiers are traces of an object that indicate the intended use to the user.
+When designing a novel 3D widget, we need to design the signifiers to guide the right direction.
+A lot of signifiers can be found in everyday objects or the intrinsic characteristics of objects.
 For instance, different sizes of button would signify different affordances.

 [pinch button, push button,  different actions from users]